amolenk/docs/docs/architecture/dapr-for-net-developers/ch4-getting-started.md

    ![Screenshot of the final solution showing the weather forecast data](./media/ch4-getting-started/walkthrough-multicontainer-result.png)

-   Using Docker Compose in Visual Studio 2019, you can set breakpoints and debug into both the front- and back-end.
+   Running locally with Docker Compose and Visual Studio 2019, you can set breakpoints and debug into the application.
 For production scenarios, it's recommended to host your application in Kubernetes.
-The accompanying [eShopOnDapr sample application](...) reference application contains scripts to deploy to Kubernetes.
+This book includes an accompanying reference application, [eShopOnDapr sample application](...), that contains scripts to deploy to Kubernetes.

    To learn more about the Dapr Service Invocation building block used in this walkthrough, refer to [chapter 6](./ch6-service-invocation.md).